U.S. Lawns Franchise logo

 For example, Steers suggests telling a client if a tree is going to die six months down the road, or if a shrub is blocking their signage.
 Any property manager will thank you for taking time to care, and that builds customer retention.

 “Upselling is also a touch point because it forces you to interact with your customer,” Steers explains.
 He advises owners to stop by and walk their clients’ properties, or just say hello.
 In the process, you’ll probably hear something that could spark a landscaping suggestion.
-Mike Fitzpatrick agrees, suggesting quarterly QCs inspections as a great opportunity “for you or a sophisticated crew leader” to touch base.
-But don’t show up with a proposal in-hand every time, says Steers.
-“This is definitely about building relationships.”

 However, there’s no denying that owners who upsell make more profits—and those who don’t are leaving money on the table.